abuech2s/nmeasim/Readme.md

  * Advices for `gps`:
    - If `radar` or `weather` are active, `gps` will be automatically activated as well (in this case the `active`-flag of `gps` will be ignored).
    - The variable `nroftrack` will be ignored.
-GPS sentences correspond just to single object.
+GPS sentences correspond just to a single object.

  * Advices for `radar`:
    - The variable `nroftrack` will be ignored.